 Sometimes, packaging is necessary to keep a product fresh for longer.
 The environmental impact of food waste is often greater than that of the packaging.
 In that case, we try to replace, use less or reduce (part of) the packaging so that we need to use fewer materials.

 - We replaced the plastic lids of our nut and cheese packaging with resealable film.
-This saves more than 68 tonnes of plastic annually.
+This reduced our plastic waste by more than 68 tonnes annually.

-- The Boni and Everyday salad spreads also use 45.5 tonnes less plastic annually.
+- The Boni and Everyday salad spreads also received new packaging: good for 45.5 tonnes less plastic waste per year.
 Their rounded bases means you can get to the content easier without food loss.

 You can also avoid packaging by reusing it.
 Again and again and again…